 Today you have three options for day hike. ➜ Possibly the most rewarding trip is to climb to five thousand meters high “Chethola’s view point”.
 This is very steep climb with no proper trail.
 You need to start in Somji and climb the hill by your right side.
 It will take some 3 to 4 hours to reach summit.
 The effort will be rewarded by undisturbed view of Masagang and 360° degree panorama of the high snowy peaks all around.
-Then you have to descend the same way. ➜ Another less demanding option is to climb other hill, just above Somji.
-Partly slided trail will lead ascending on the hill ridge.
+Then you have to descend the same way. ➜ Another less demanding option is to climb the other hill, just above Somji.
+Partly slided trail will ascend on the hill ridge.
 The view of Masagang will be gradually opening.
-In some 2 hours you will reach to high herding campsite with undisturbed view of Masagang, Tsenda Kang, Kang Bum and other peaks around.
-From here you can continue to the valley below Masagang glacier.
-If you fee strong, you can even try to reach ice lake from which mighty stream flow.
-Descend through the valley is beautiful itself with many nice views.
-There is a lot of rhododendron which will blossom in string.
+In some 2 hours you will reach to herders' campsite with undisturbed view of Masagang, Tsenda Kang, Kang Bum and other peaks around.
+From here you shall continue to the valley below the Masagang glacier.
+If you feel strong, you can even try to reach ice lake from which mighty stream flow.
+Descending from here offers nice views.
+There are a lot of rhododendrons which will blossom in the spring.
 The trail is sometimes difficult to follow so advance carefully.
 Whole trip might take about 4 hours. ➜ Finally, you can also hike north of the Nulithang to Phongme.
 Going there by the right side of the river and walking back by the trail leading on the left side.
 This 8 hours long round trip offers quite pleasant views of the mountains and landscape without too much climbing.
 Going just halfway to the ruined castle or monastery is good and relaxing possibility if you don't feel too strong.

 |11||Departure||Drive to Paro and departure from Bhutan.|